• ROENFR

 Art.
 13 - (1) The elaboration of studies and analyses on its own initiative will be carried out based on an annual thematic calendar, established based on the proposals of the parties represented in CES, analysed and centralized by the Executive Bureau and approved by the CES Plenary.

-(2) The proposals of the parties represented in CES will be submitted to the Executive Bureau by October 31 of the year preceding the one for which the thematic calendar is established, and the Executive Bureau will establish the thematic calendar by November 30.
+(2) The proposals of the parties represented in CES will be submitted to the Executive Bureau by 31 October of the year preceding the one for which the thematic calendar is established, and the Executive Bureau will establish the thematic calendar by 30 November.

 (4) The proposal of themes for the realization of studies or analyses, approved by DGA and DJRUS for eligibility and compliance with the law, is submitted to the Executive Bureau through the vice-presidents of CES, taking into account that the number of selected themes should respect the principle of equality of the parties.